 - Attitude and enthusiasm for the role are more essential than grades.

 - Millennials are likely to leave if the job is not what they thought.
 Make sure you manage expectations.

 - Adopt a positive attitude to flexible working.
 Work-life balance is high up on the list of priorities to millennials, so if businesses are to attract this group, flexible work schedules, places of work and methods of working are key.

 - Millennials are about ‘the feeling’, they need a strong sense of purpose, they value a team, they need to feel supported, valued and respected and they need to feel that there is potential for them to grow and develop.

 - Millennials have grown up with technology, which has fostered a culture of transparency.
-Employers who are up front and open are more likely retain engaged, committed workers through fostering a sense of trust and community.
+Employers who are upfront and open are more likely to retain engaged, committed workers through fostering a sense of trust and community.

 - Innovation is really important and creating an environment where millennials can work and think differently is a really attractive offer.

 Your employer brand needs to reflect all of these things and demonstrate to candidates that you can provide a culture and working environment that embraces all of these factors.

 Q: What underlines your approach at MAD-HR?
 What are you like to work with?